zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

     ```

-## Cheatsheet {#cheatsheet}
+## Cheatsheet and experiments {#cheatsheet-and-experiments}

-How to do different things, not necessarily used in my Emacs config but useful sometimes.
+Playground and how to do different things, not necessarily used in my Emacs config but useful sometimes.

 This is how we get a global header property in org-mode